 Your pancreas works closely with your gallbladder as part of your digestive process.

 Remember, your digestive process begins in your brain with your vagus nerve sending signals to your gastrointestinal tract.
-Your brain needs to be in a relaxed (parasympathetic) state to effectively trigger the digestive cascade, which includes the stomach releasing HLC, the pancreas releasing digestive enzymes, the gall bladder releasing bile, the small intestine absorbing and assimilating nutrients and the large intestine excretes waste.
+Your brain needs to be in a relaxed (parasympathetic) state to effectively trigger the digestive cascade, which includes the stomach releasing HCL, the pancreas releasing digestive enzymes, the gall bladder releasing bile, the small intestine absorbing and assimilating nutrients, and the large intestine excreting waste.
 Learn more here!

-Your vagus nerve triggers the release of stomach acid which serves as the “on switch” signaling your pancreas to produce and release its digestive enzymes.
-These enzymes then travel through a series of ducts until they reach the main pancreatic duct which connects with your common bile duct that carries bile from your gallbladder into your duodenum (small intestine).
-From there, enzymes from your pancreas and bile from your gallbladder are released into the your small intestine to help digest, absorb and assimilate nutrients like fats, carbohydrates, and proteins.
+Your vagus nerve triggers the release of stomach acid, which serves as the “on switch” signaling your pancreas to produce and release its digestive enzymes.
+These enzymes then travel through a series of ducts until they reach the central pancreatic duct, which connects with the common bile duct that carries bile from the gallbladder into the duodenum (the first part of the small intestine).
+From there, enzymes from your pancreas and bile from your gallbladder are released into your small intestine to help digest, absorb, and assimilate nutrients like fats, carbohydrates, and proteins.

 Gallbladder: